leeyoyo49/leeyoyo49/README.md

-# Hi I'm YL
+# 👋 Hello, World!
+I'm 李佑 YL

-## About me
-- 📚 Currently torture by calculus
-- :wind_chime: I wanna play BOTW2
-- :volleyball: A badminton and volleyball player
+### 🚀 About Me
+- 🎓 Sophomore at National Taiwan University (NTU)
+- 🧠 Passionate about Machine Learning and Artificial Intelligence
+- 💻 Currently exploring the intersection of code and data to solve real-world problems

+### 🛠️ Tech Stack
+- Python | TensorFlow | PyTorch
+- Scikit-Learn | Pandas | NumPy
+- Git | GitHub

+### 🌱 Currently Learning
+- Deep Learning techniques for computer vision and natural language processing
+- Advanced algorithms and models in the field of machine learning

 ---
 ## Stats